 HPCO honours individuals and organizations that provide or support excellent hospice palliative care in Ontario.
 Awards and Scholarships are presented annually at HPCO’s conference.
 Awards are an opportunity for you to nominate a colleague for recognition of their outstanding work.
 Please refer to the nomination guide for each award.
 Unless otherwise noted, award nominations are submitted online.
 Past recipients of HPCO awards are listed here.
-All award nominations are now closed for 2014.

 Awards of Recognition